What Are Game Improvement Irons?

 Golfer with a game improvement iron

-The truth is, anyone who wants to build in more forgiveness to their game and is less worried about aesthetics, feel, and wants to take some curve OUT of their golf ball instead of make sure they have it when they need it … is a candidate to have at least some game improvement irons in their set.
+The truth is, anyone who wants to build in more forgiveness to their game and is less worried about aesthetics, feel, and wants to take some curve OUT of their golf ball instead of make sure they have it when they need it, is a candidate for this type of iron.

 RELATED: Learning To Play Golf At 50, 60 Even 70

 The most common makeup for tour pros and many golfers getting custom fitted these days is to blend together different types of irons in their sets.
-That said, the overall trend is that golfers are getting more and more past the stigma of playing “game improvement irons” and going with whatever produces the best numbers and results for them.
-It’s pretty much the norm for a tour pro to use a club with a lot of forgiveness technology built-in in 4-irons, 3-irons, and below, but more and more are building in that forgiveness in the rest of their sets too, so no amateur golfer is “too good” for some degree of “game improvement” iron in their bag, really.
+That said, the overall trend is that golfers are getting more and more past the stigma of playing irons in the game improvement category and going with whatever produces the best numbers and results for them.
+It’s pretty much the norm for a tour pro to use a club with a lot of forgiveness technology built-in in 4-irons, 3-irons, and below, but more and more are building in that forgiveness in the rest of their sets too.

 RELATED: Men's vs Women's Golf Clubs: What's The Difference?